Optimizing Hyperparameters in Hybrid Search Systems

 sparse_index_options = {'b': b, 'k': k}

-search_results = table.hybrid_search(
+search_results = table.search(

 n=5,